andreasdr/minitscript/README.md

-This is the documentation of MiniScript language.
+This is the home of the MiniScript language.
 This document and repository is WIP.
 Expect a BETA release around 2023-12-01.

 # 1. Introduction